omnilaboratory/obd/docs/Architecture.md

 * connect remote peer using [ConnectPeer](https://api.omnilab.online/?shell#connectpeer).
 * [OpenChannel](https://api.omnilab.online/?shell#openchannel), fundChannel, and make payment, etc.

-For more details of how to use these APIs, please refer to the online documentation at api.omnilab.online
+For more details of how to use these APIs, please refer to the online documentation at [API Website](https://api.omnilab.online/?shell#obd-grpc-api-reference).

 OBD is designed for both (inbound ) liquidity providers and individual users: